sssvip/Linux-Server-Configuration/README.md

 ## Step by Step
   1.Launch your Virtual Machine with your Udacity account and log in.

-  You can manage your virtual server at: https://www.udacity.com/account#!/development_environment 2.Create a new user named grader and grant this user sudo permissions.
+  You can manage your virtual server at: https://www.udacity.com/account#!/development_environment (you must a member in udacity nano degree)
+  2.Create a new user named grader and grant this user sudo permissions.

   3.Update all currently installed packages.